cesarvr/blog/content/post/self-deploy.md

 This command will remove the project and all the generated components from OpenShift.

-> You don't need to delete your project before starting a new one, you can just continuing using --cloud options to override existing images.

-Well that's all for now, hope this module helps you simplify your workflow when developing Node.JS micro-services, you can [contribute](https://github.com/cesarvr/okd-runner) by suggesting improvement or by opening an [issue](https://github.com/cesarvr/okd-runner/issues) or doing some hacking yourself and sending a pull request.
+You see not a single YML file, hope this module helps you simplify your workflow while developing Node.JS micro-services, you can [contribute](https://github.com/cesarvr/okd-runner) by suggesting improvement or by opening an [issue](https://github.com/cesarvr/okd-runner/issues) or by sending a pull request.